Eino: CallOption Capabilities and Conventions

 // runnable.Invoke(ctx, "input", embeddingOption)

-compose.Option can be assigned to different nodes in the Graph as needed.
+compose.Option can be targeted to different nodes in the Graph as needed:

 compiledGraph.Invoke(ctx, input, WithCallbacks(handler))

-// Call option effective for specific types of nodes
+// call option effective for specific component types

-// Call option effective only for specific nodes
+// call option effective for a specific node

 compiledGraph.Invoke(ctx, input, WithCallbacks(handler).DesignateNode("node_1"))

-// Call option effective only for specific nested graphs or nodes within them
+// call option effective for specific nested subgraph or its node(s)